-Drop-Out - Precipitated sludge or deposit formation on cooling system components.
+Drop-Out - Precipitated sludge or deposit formation in or on cooling system components.

-Fully Formulated Antifreeze - Contains all the necessary inhibitors to protect a diesel engine, and does not, therefore, require a pre-charge of SCA before its first use.
-Initial-Fill Coolant - The coolant that is used in a new or rebuilt engine, or any time the cooling system is emptied and then refilled with coolant.
+Fully Formulated Antifreeze -

+Contains all the necessary inhibitors to protect a diesel engine and does not, therefore, require a pre-charge of SCA before its first use

+Initial-Fill Coolant - The coolant that is used in a new or rebuilt engine, or any time the cooling system is emptied and then refilled with new coolant.

-OAT - Organic Acid Technology.
-An inhibitor system based on organic acid inhibitors, instead of traditional North American inhibitor formulations.
+OAT - Organic Acid Technology: An inhibitor system based on organic acid inhibitors.

-SCA - Supplemental Coolant Additive.
-SCAs are used in a preventive maintenance program to prevent corrosion, cavitation, and the formation of deposits.
+SCA - Supplemental Coolant Additive - SCAs are used in a preventive maintenance program to prevent corrosion, cavitation and the formation of deposits.